kieran-obrien/paiku/README.md

 <img src="https://github.com/kieran-obrien/pitest/blob/main/public/readme-splash.png?raw=true"/>

-# 🌸 Paiku – Raspberry Pi Haiku Generator
+# 🌸 Pyku – Raspberry Pi Haiku Generator

-Paiku is a contemplative haiku generator that runs on a Raspberry Pi.
+Pyku is a contemplative haiku generator that runs on a Raspberry Pi.
 It fetches real-time weather and geolocation data, crafts a reflective prompt, and uses an open-source large language model (LLM) to generate beautiful, minimalist haiku.

 Whether displayed on an e-ink screen or logged to your terminal, Paiku brings a quiet moment of poetry to your day.